 If you work with databases, you probably already know that there are many different kinds of database designs.
 Depending on the type of database you are working with, there are many different things you need to look at in order to thoroughly analyze database schema designs.
 Here are five database design performance tips that you should consider when working with OLTP Systems:

 1. Is normalization apparent in the database design?
-The starting point when it comes to critically evaluating database design is checking if database normalization is present – to be particular, in 3NF or Third Normal Form (or even BCNF).
-There is a reason why normalization processes are always endorsed, and that is because it is highly effective when it comes to identifying all the update, insert, and delete data types of anomalies as well as support the application data’s integrity.
-If there are too many tables with the exact same unique keys, you will know that you have over normalized things (in 4NF or 5NF) – which will kill the database design performance tips.
+A good starting point when it comes to critically evaluating database design is checking if database normalization is present – to be particular, in 3NF or Third Normal Form (or even BCNF).
+There is a reason why normalization processes are always endorsed – because it is highly effective in resolving insertion, updating and deletion anomalies as well as support the application’s data integrity.
+If there are too many tables with the exact same unique keys, you will know that you have over normalized things (in 4NF or 5NF) – which will kill the database’s performance.

 The RI ought to be developed within the business application’s correct depth as well as the different kinds of transactions found within the schema.
 Solid RI database structures can be made within 5-10 levels.
-Going over this will lead to performance issues, which will go back to over-normalization of the table design.
+Going over this will lead to performance issues, which will go back to the over-normalization of the table design.

 We hope this post will help you make better decisions when designing your next OLTP database.
 These five database design performance tips are quite simple, but are great starting point for the next time that you need to develop a new database.